SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 - In the 1st phase, a basic network forming by the Light, and a joining process by the Switch will be realized.
 - The 2nd part will prepare the devices to transmit, receive, and process the On-Off commands by using APIs.
 - At the 3rd step the Switch will have a periodic event to execute any custom code, which will be a LED blinking in our case.
-- **The 4th thing to do is to make the Switch to be able to store any custom data in its flash by using Non-volatile memory.**
+- **The 4th step is to make the Switch to be able to store any custom data in its flash by using Non-volatile memory.**

 ## 1.2.
 Purpose

 This training demonstrates the basic usage of Non-Volatile data storage on EmberZNet Stack.
-And also some of the basic knowledge are included in this documentation to help everyone to understand the hands-on well.
+And includes basic knowledge to help everyone understand the hands-on lab well.

 **You will learn**

-- With this hands-on course, you will learn the basic knowledge of non-voltage data storage, and the available implementation provided by Silicon Labs, and also how to use token to access non-voltage data storage objects.
+- With this hands-on course, you will learn the basic knowledge of non-voltage data storage and how to use token to access non-voltage data storage objects.

 **You need to do**

-- There is a problem we need to solve is that how to store the Light On/Off status locally over power cycle on our EFR32MG12 platform without EEPROM.
-In this hands-on, we provide the solution to do that with the token.
+- Using the token to store the Light On/Off status locally over power cycle on our EFR32MG12 platform without EEPROM.
-- And also you need to retrieve the manufacturing string that the manufacturer has programmed during production.
+- Retrieving the manufacturing string that the manufacturer has programmed during production.

 # 2. Using NVM in EmberZNet

 Non-Volatile Memory (NVM) or Non-Volatile Storage is memory that can retrieve stored information even when the device is power-cycled.
 Silicon Labs offers 3 different implementations for Non-Volatile data storage in flash memory and also offer Token mechanism for storing and retrieving data from the Non-Volatile Data Storage.
-These 3 different implementations for Non-Volatile data storage including
+These 3 different implementations for Non-Volatile data storage include

 - Persistent Store (PS Store)
   - PS Store is only used with Bluetooth devices on all platforms except for EFR32 Series 2.
 The persistent store size is 2048 bytes and uses two flash pages for storage.
 Since this documentation focus on EmberZNet PRO, we will not introduce the PS Store much in this document.
 - SimEEv1/v2
-  - SimEEv1(Simulated EEPROM version 1) or SimEEv2(Simulated EEPROM version 2) are used with EmberZNet PRO, Silicon Labs Thread, Silicon Labs Connect on EM35x and EFR32 Series 1 platforms.
+  - SimEEv1(Simulated EEPROM version 1) or SimEEv2(Simulated EEPROM version 2) are used with EmberZNet PRO, Silicon Labs Thread, and Silicon Labs Connect on EM35x and EFR32 Series 1 platforms.
 SimEEv1 uses two virtual pages, with each virtual page consisting of two flash pages, while SimEEv2 uses three virtual pages where each virtual page consists of 6 flash pages.
 - NVM3
   - The third generation Non-Volatile Memory (NVM3) data storage driver is an alternative to SimEEv1/v2 and PS Store, it is designed to work in EmberZNet, Silicon Labs Thread, Connect, and Bluetooth applications running on EFR32 as well as MCU applications running on EFM32.
   - Since the NVM3 is more configurable which allows for better balance of token capacity versus reserved flash, and it's compatible with DMP application, it's recommended for developing on EFR32.
 In this hands-on course, we will use the NVM3 for data storage.